Length Function Compatibility for Group Actions on Real Trees: Lengths and actions

 \begin{proposition}[\cite{culler-morgan}] If $\ell_T$ is the translation length function of an irreducible $G$-tree then $\ell_T$ is an axiomatic length function. \end{proposition}

 \begin{theorem}[\cite{parry}] If $\ell$ is an axiomatic length function on a group $G$ then there is an irreducible $G$-tree $T$ such that $\ell = \ell_T$. \end{theorem}

 In the wider literature, axiom VI is omitted, including the consideration of all $G$-trees, instead of only irreducible $G$ trees.
 Without this axiom, length functions are no longer a complete isometry invariant.
 A pair of elements witnessing Axiom VI for a given length function $\ell$ is called a \emph{good pair} for $\ell$.
-A comprehensive treatment is given in Section \ref{sec:good-pairs}.